 Pistons center Andre Drummond reiterated what coach Casey said in his post-game interview.

 “We have to come with the same energy as we came with tonight.
 There isn’t anything different we need to draw up we just have to make those shots at the end of the game,” Drummond told me.

 Carmelo Anthony has been in the news a lot this season.
 The future Hall of Famer has been traded twice this season.
 First from the Oklahoma City Thunder to the Atlanta Hawks after opting into his contractual player option Anthony and the Hawks would then agree to a contract buyout.
 Anthony would then sign a one year deal with the Rockets for $2.6 million.
 He appeared in ten games for the Rockets, as he came off the bench after starting all 1,054 games during his 15-year career.
 Both sides would decide to part ways only ten games into the season.

 “Melo is a Hall of Famer and I think it is funny how fickle today’s world with social media and everything has become what have you done for me lately.
-I don’t if they remember how good of a player he was and still is.
-Sometime it’s the situation, it’s sucks to see as a basketball player to see people act he is something he is not, said Griffin.
+I don’t know if they remember how good of a player he was and still is.
+Sometimes it’s the situation, it sucks to see as a basketball player to see people act he is something he is not, said Griffin.

 “I have a feeling Melo will turn it around”